microsoft/TypeScript/doc/spec.md

 }
 ```

-An external import declaration is represented in the generated JavaScript as a variable initialized by a call to the ‘require’ function provided by the module system host.
-A variable declaration and ‘require’ call is emitted for a particular imported module only if the imported module, or a local alias (section [10.3](#10.3)) that references the imported module, is referenced as a *PrimaryExpression* somewhere in the body of the importing module.
+An external import declaration is represented in the generated JavaScript as a variable initialized by a call to the 'require' function provided by the module system host.
+A variable declaration and 'require' call is emitted for a particular imported module only if the imported module, or a local alias (section [10.3](#10.3)) that references the imported module, is referenced as a *PrimaryExpression* somewhere in the body of the importing module.
 If an imported module is referenced only as a *ModuleName* or *TypeQueryExpression*, nothing is emitted.

 An example: